SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/P - Cluster Analysis.md

 ### Problems with Selecting Initial Points

-If there are K 'real' clusters, then the chance of selecting one centroid from each cluster is small.
-The chance is relatively small when K is large and it is not guaranteed that the centroids will readjust themselves in the right way.
+If there are K 'real' clusters, then the chance of selecting one centroid from each cluster is small, especially when K is large and because it is not guaranteed that the centroids will readjust themselves in the right way.
 To solve this, the following methods can be used:

 1. Multiple runs.
 2. Use hierarchical clustering to determine initial centroids.
-3. Select more than K initial centroids (that are widely separated) and then select among these initial centroids.
+3. Select more than K initial centroids and then select the most widely separated ones among these initial centroids.

 ### Evaluating K-means Clusters